kixxauth/kixx-logger/README.md

 - __options.serializers__ (default=serializers): An Object of serializers which map to log record fields.
 See [Serializers](#serializers) below.
 - __options.fields__ (default=fields): An Object of values which should be included in log records by default.
 See [Fields](#fields) below.
 - __options.streams__ (default=Array<JSONStream>): An Array of Node.js writable Streams to use for log output.
 See [Streams](#streams) below.
-- __options.pretty__ (default=false): Really only relevant to the default JSONStream.
-It indicates to the output stream to produce pretty output strings rather than condensed JSON strings.
+- __options.pretty__ (default=false): If true and the default streams are used then use the PrettyStream instead of the JSONStream.
 If you pass in your own streams Array, this option will not be used.

 ## Log Levels
 By default, a logger is set at the TRACE level, which means all of these will produce output: